-Let’s face it – after the year we’ve had, we could all use a vacation.
-Between canceled plans and hours spent at home over the past year, people are yearning for a getaway like never before.
+Let’s face it – after the last couple of years we’ve had, we could all use a getaway.
+Between canceled plans and countless time spent at home, people are yearning for a vacation or just some time off to decompress.

 Power of Planning Ahead

 One step we can all take is to plan ahead.
 U.S. Travel Association says those who plan are far more likely to use all of their time off, take more vacation days for travel and report greater levels of happiness at work and at home.

 “If people start thinking about their vacation time now and formulate a plan, that could make a big difference.
 This National Plan for Vacation Day, schedule time to plan your vacation.
 Whether the plan is to stay in the area or to travel to eventually places far away, it’s important to take the time you’ve earned to recharge.”
 Santo added.

 Take the time to start planning and be inspired by what you can do with all your time off.
 Then, when you are ready, choose to travel to Wichita for fun and exciting attractions, shopping, delicious dining and one-of-a-kind experiences.
 You’ll be glad you did!

 Source: Destination Analysts, 2021.
 Methodology: This research is based on an online survey of employed Americans distributed to the Dynata Business Professionals Panel, one of the largest in the world.
 Survey respondents must have worked at least 20 hours a week at a company that employed at least two people and earned paid time off in 2021.
 The survey was fielded December 6–December 17, 2021.
 In total, 1,200 completed surveys were collected.